intersystems-community/intersystems-servermanager/README.md

 ![Enter password](images/README/authenticationProvider-password.png)

-If you click the 'key' button after typing your password it will be saved securely in your workstation keychain, from where the 'InterSystems Server Credentials' authentication provider will be able to retrieve it after you restart VS Code.
+If you click the 'key' button at the upper right corner of the dialog after typing your password it will be saved securely in your workstation keychain, from where the 'InterSystems Server Credentials' authentication provider will be able to retrieve it after you restart VS Code.

 If instead you press 'Enter' the password will be available only until you restart VS Code.